-fuzzySim is an R package for calculating fuzzy similarity in species distributions.
+fuzzySim is an R package for computing fuzzy similarity in species distributions.
 It can also produce the underlying fuzzy distribution data, e.g. through interpolating or modelling species presence-absence data.

 Installing and loading fuzzySim